Hevne/RTS_Balacing_Hevne/README.md

 Intransitive mechanics can be found constantly in any kind of games.
 In fighting games is a common pattern that normal attacks are weak against a block, block are weak against throws and throws weak against attacks.
 In Real time strategy games, RTS, we see too a common pattern in which fliers defeat infantry, infantry is strong against archers and archers are a good choice to shoot at fliers.

-Sometimes this relathion is not that obvious, for example in a game as League Of Legends in which we have different kind of champions for the jungle role, (Tanks, assassins, fighters...)
+Sometimes this relation is not that obvious, for example in a game as League Of Legends in which we have different kind of champions for the jungle role, (Tanks, assassins, fighters...)
 Its not so obvious to see which kind of champion is strong against which but we can certainly stablish a pattern.
 Tanks>Assassins, Assassins>Fighters, Fighters>Tanks.
 A lot of times the current state of the meta and of the maths behind each champion states which is the current relation for the rock papers scissors formula.

 Another not so clear example is a game in which one kind of unit is an expert in long-range attacks, having advantage over short-range attack units.
 But a short-range attacker which has the ability of turning invisible or moving really fast across the map can counter this range advantage by making the long-range unit weak against attacks.